broadinstitute/cromwell/docs/SubWorkflows.md

-_For the Doc-A-Thon_
-**Questions to answer and things to consider:**

-1. Who is visiting the Subworkflows page?

-2. What do they need to know first?

-3. Is all the important information there?
-If not, add it!

-4. Are there things that don't need to be there?
-Remove them.

-5. Are the code and instructions accurate?
-Try it!

----
- **DELETE ABOVE ONCE COMPLETE**

----

-WDL allows the execution of an entire workflow as a step in a larger workflow (see WDL SPEC for more details), which is what will be referred to as a sub workflow going forward.
+In order to support the composition and reuse of workflows, WDL allows the execution of an entire workflow as a step in a larger workflow.
+When a workflow calls another workflow, that second workflow is referred to as a sub-workflow.
+Note that sub-workflows can themselves contain sub-workflows and so on and there is no explicit limit as to how deeply workflows can be nested.
 Cromwell supports execution of such workflows.

-Note that sub workflows can themselves contain sub workflows, etc...
-There is no limitation as to how deeply workflows can be nested.
+However, that a single WDL file can contain only a single workflow definition.
+In order to reference a sub-workflow, the import directive can be used to bring that sub-workflow into existence and referenced by it's alias and name.
+See the [documentation on imports](Imports.md) for more details of how to declare and reference tasks and workflows via imports.

 **Execution**

-Sub workflows are executed exactly as a task would be.
+A sub-workflows is executed exactly as a task would be.
-*This means that if another call depends on an output of a sub workflow, this call will run when the whole sub workflow completes (successfully).*
+*This means that if another call depends on an output of a sub-workflow, this call will run when the whole sub-workflow completes (successfully).*
 For example, in the following case :

 `main.wdl`